makingwaves/SiteFlow/README.md

 ## Social Account Setup ##

+### Weibo ###
+There are no configurable sections devoted to Weibo in this release.
+From testing we've seen that user profiles are viewable by using the stock functionality of SiteFlow.
+This means, in ordert to show a Weibo account just put the URL in the 'sites' section of the configuration file.
+As like you would do with any ordinary URL.

+### Twitter ###

+In order to make any use of Twitter we must configure it for our system.
+Here goes:

+#### Creating a widget ####
+1. Log into your Twitter account
+2. Go to account settings
+3. Click on 'Widgets'
+4. Click on 'Create new'
+5. Select 'User timeline'
+6. Click on 'Create widget'
+7. Copy and paste the HTML code for the widget into Notepad (or some other editor)
+8. Find the value for the "data-widget-id" attribute of the <a> HTML element and copy just the value.
+9. In SiteFlow codebase, paste the value from step 8 into the corresponding attribute "data-widget-id"
+10. Save.
+Done

 ### Instagram ###

 In order to make any use of Instagram we must configure it for our system.
 Here goes: